Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 * **Initial Odometer**: Enter the initial odometer.
 * **Proportion**: Enter the OBD proportions.

-Then, in the Identification section, enter the Identification.
+Then, in the Identification section select the Identification.
 When finished, click the **Save** button.

 ## Merchants
 In ATIONet the term merchant refers to the company that owns the sites.
-In this section you can view, create and edit all merchants within the Network.
+In this section you can view, create and edit all merchants.
+To make queries easier, there is a panel of filters at the top.

 ![Merhcants](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Merchants.PNG)

-To create a new merchant, click the **New** button.
+To create a merchant, click the **New** button.

 ![Merchants New](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Merchants%20New.PNG)